 A hymn to the creators of reality: Consciousness and Imagination

-The public interprets these occurrences as miracles, and by the age of nine the child prodigy is now lauded as a messiah.
-While representatives of religion, politics and science ridicule the phenomenon, the world soon falls at Armando’s feet, and the basic values of society are shaken as never before.
+The public naturally interprets these occurrences as miracles, and by the age of nine the boy has gone from being seen as a child prodigy to being lauded as a new messiah figure.
+Although the representatives of religion, politics and science eagerly try to deny and ridicule this phenomenon, the world soon falls at his feet while the basic values of society are shaken as they have never been before.

 Please note: “Reflections of Venus” is currently being translated to english.
-Release dates will be announced timely.
+Release dates will be announced soon.

 Im Spiegel der Venus